lucasgcaldas/game-system/Article.md

     ...
 ```

-There are two options to create an enemy, one is by a randomic points and another is using an EnemyEnum, that has a three kind of enemys
+There are two options to create an enemy, one is by a random points and another is using an EnemyEnum, that has a three kind of enemies

-* Randomic points
+* Random points
 ```java
     public Enemy(Random random) {
         super(random.nextInt((80 - 70) + 1) + 70, random.nextInt((15 - 10) + 1) + 10, random.nextInt((8 - 3) + 1) + 3);